humidair1999/gulp-browserify-shim-angular-boilerplate/README.md

 #### Oh shit!

-There's a weird bug in the newest version(s) of `browserify` that prevent the `update` event from firing in `watchify`.
+There's a weird bug in the newest version(s) of `browserify` that prevents the `update` event from firing in `watchify`.
 After you clone this repo and run `npm install`, you may want to `cd` into watchify's directory and either downgrade its internal version of browserify, or wait until they patch it up.